Low-Carb Zucchini and Green Chile Breakfast Casserole (Video)

 This Low-Carb Zucchini and Green Chile Breakfast Casserole with cottage cheese, sharp cheddar cheese, zucchini, and green chiles is a great answer to the “What shall we make with zucchini?” opportunity that gardeners face every year.
-Breakfast casseroles with zucchini are something I make every summer when I have a surplus of zucchini and I’m running out of ways to use it.
+And I think breakfast casseroles with zucchini are perfect for late-season zucchini, when you don’t mind turning on the oven!

 This version is a recipe where a bit more or less zucchini won’t matter, but to keep the zucchini from being watery in the finished dish, I trim away some of the inner white part, and then saute it with the green chiles for extra flavor.
-I use drained low-fat cottage cheese here to make this creamy without a lot of added fat, but you can also just use more cheese and skip the cottage cheese or use full-fat cottage cheese if you prefer.
+I use drained cottage cheese here to make this creamy, but you can also just use more cheese and skip the cottage cheese.
+Use low-fat or full-fat cottage cheese, whichever you prefer.

 When I first posted this recipe I used to make a huge batch of this type of breakfast casserole and freeze it.
 Through the years I’ve started to prefer just keeping the casserole in the fridge to eat during the week, so now I make this in a smaller size that makes six servings, which is what is shown in the photos.
 I’ll give the recipes for both sizes.

 (Before you make this you may also want to read Basic Instructions for Low Carb Breakfast Casseroles which has instructions for different sizes of pan and ingredient options for this type of breakfast casserole.)